whelew/party-tracker-project-four/README.md

 - Currently there is a validation issue that needs resolving when adding an item.
 MaxValueValidator is set to 200 however the user is able to add a quantity higher than this.
 - Adding a high integer such as '9999999' will cause a server 500 error.

+### Resolved Minor Bugs

 - CSS styling for phone screens.
 One of the main issues with the website is how a few of the tables are laid out.
 I was not able to find a comfortable formatting for the structure of campaign info, monster library, inventory.
 If the user holds their phone horizontally then the structure of the website will be a lot more comfortable with phone screen sizes.
 I would like to resolve this issue when given the chance.

+- This has now been fixed, I was able to add an overflow: scroll function to allow the user to scroll along the tables that originally caused the width of the phone screen to go beyond that of the navbar.
+The user is now able to scroll along the table to see all fields without the table forcing the width of the page to be larger than that of the phone screen.

 ## Future Implementations